 The extensive refurbishment and expansion of the British Academy of Film and Television Arts Headquarters at 195 Piccadilly.

 The project involves the creation of an additional storey on top of the existing Grade II listed building to provide a unique new events space.
-The new storey will be formed by uncovering, raising and restoring the historic wrought iron trussed roof lanterns that formed part of the former Institute of Painters in Water Colour constructed in 1883.
+The new storey is formed by uncovering, raising and restoring the historic wrought iron trussed roof lanterns that formed part of the former Institute of Painters in Water Colour constructed in 1883.

 The original building structure has undergone numerous significant alterations over its 130-year life with much of the original load bearing masonry structure replaced with elements of steel framing.
 One of the initial challenges on the project was to gain a detailed understanding of these complex load paths to identify existing defects and assess the structures capacity to accommodate additional loading from the roof extension works.